-It was during the preparation of this work that I discovered how much I enjoy helping people put flesh on the bones of their ancestors and giving them the opportunity to tell their stories.
+While completing the preparation of this work that I discovered how much I enjoy helping people put flesh on the bones of their ancestors and giving them the opportunity to tell their stories.
 I will work with you to organize your work, releasing it from boxes and binders into a family history artifact.
 The result may be a book, a journal, a scrapbook or an online publication.

 The most important thing is it will be what you want, and something you can share.